Dyslexia Reading Training • NeuroBreath

 Fluency Development

-Research Foundation: A 2017 meta-analysis of 34 studies found Repeated Reading to be "highly effective" for improving fluency in students with reading disabilities.
-Reading the same passage multiple times builds automatic word recognition and smooth delivery.
-Even adults with lifelong difficulties show substantial gains with this method.
-Fluency (speed + accuracy + expression) is crucial—improved fluency directly boosts comprehension.
+Research Foundation: A 2017 meta-analysis of 34 studies found Repeated Reading to be “highly effective” for improving fluency in students with reading disabilities.
+Fluency (speed + accuracy + expression) directly boosts comprehension.

 Repeated ReadingPhrasing PracticeWPM Tracking